arnelenero/react-entities/README.v2.md

 ## What is an Entity?

-An _entity_ is a single-concern data object whose _state_ can be bound to any number of components in the app.
-In this sense it is a "shared" state.
+An _entity_ is a single-concern data object whose _state_ can be bound to any number of components in the app as a "shared" state.
 Once bound to a component, an entity's state acts like local state, i.e. it causes the component to update on every change.

 Apart from state, each entity would also have _actions_, which are just normal functions that make changes to the entity's state.